Dr Brad Butler

 Current research students

 - Onyeka Igwe, Unbossed and Unbound: How can critical proximity activate the Imperial Archive?
 (Joint supervisor)

 - Iana Stepanova, How can artistic experimentation explore ways of representing gendered labour?
-(Lead supervisor)
+(Joint supervisor)

 Past research students

 - Sandra Schäfer, Spaces and Militancy, Situated Visual and Spatial Politics (Joint supervisor)